mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

 ## 5. The public leaderboard ranking and score on Kaggle

 Top 4% (833/22219) and 0.81339 accuracy on public leaderboard in 2020/05.

-However, you CAN'T get high ranking and score merely submitting my result since the data of ***Titanic: Machine Learning from Disaster*** has changed.
+However, you CAN'T get high ranking and score merely submitting my result since the Titanic dataset has changed.